MartinWong33/Kanban-App/README.md

 <h2>API Documentation</h2>
 <p>
-    GET 'api/v1/tasks' queries the database for tasks and sends it back POST 'api/v1/tasks' creates a new task on the database and saves it PATCH 'api/v1/:column' Filters through the database and finds the document by its id and updates it DELETE 'api/v1/:id' Finds target document by its id and deletesd it.
+    GET 'api/v1/tasks' queries the database for tasks and sends it back <br>
+    POST 'api/v1/tasks' creates a new task on the database and saves it <br>
+    PATCH 'api/v1/:column' Filters through the database and finds the document by its id and updates it <br>

-    #NOTE REST OF DOCUMENTATION ON REPOSITORY
+    DELETE 'api/v1/:id' Finds target document by its id and deletesd it. <br>

 </p>